-For those who aren’t used to working at home, this can pose its own challenges.
+For those who aren’t used to working at home or working remotely, this can pose its own challenges.
 We share top tips for employees who suddenly find themselves obliged to work from home for the first time.

 Remember to register today with Ten2Two if you’re interested in finding a part time job or flexible working role that allows you to work from home.